marcelkohl/dbex/README.md

 ## MUST BEFORE GO LIVE
 - same connection node name + same database name conflicts to update node (probably same table name will have the same issue);
-- empty query from result must hide result editor.
-It is not happening;
 - test on mac
 - test on windows